marwankefah/StudBuddy/README.md

 ### Installation
-  -Build the solution and execute .exe ,using MS studio or CMD
+  - Build the solution and execute .exe ,using MS studio or CMD
     ```sh
  msbuild DBapplication.sln'
     ```
-  -Start SQL server and Initiate Connection
+  - Start SQL server and Initiate Connection
-  -Run Script DBScript.sql to automate DB creation and Dummy Data Insertion
+  - Run Script DBScript.sql to automate DB creation and Dummy Data Insertion